 For Immediate Release

-WASHINGTON — The National Council on Disability (NCD) – an independent federal agency – welcomes the appointment of David D'Arcangelo, of Malden, Massachusetts, to the Council.
+WASHINGTON — The National Council on Disability (NCD) – an independent federal agency – welcomes the appointment of Shawn Kennemer, of Bakersfield, California, to the Council.

-He was appointed to NCD by President Donald J. Trump, took the oath of office on January 6 and began his term as an NCD Council Member at that time.
+Mr. Kennemer was appointed to NCD by House Minority Leader Rep. Kevin McCarthy.
+He took the oath of office on Aug.
+22 and began his term as an NCD council member at that time.

-He joins Chairman Neil Romano, Vice Chairman Jim Brett, and Council Members Jim Baldwin, Andrés Gallegos, Dr. Rick Rader, Daniel Schreck and Mary Vought.
+He joins Chairman Andrés Gallegos, Vice Chairman Jim Brett, and Council Members David D’Arcangelo, Dr. Munr Kazmir, Dr. Rick Rader, Neil Romano, Daniel Schreck and Mary Vought.

 Appointments to NCD are made by the President of the United States, the Senate Majority Leader, the Senate Minority Leader, the Speaker of the House, and the House Minority Leader pursuant to Section 451 of the Workforce Innovation and Opportunity Act (Pub.
 L. 113–128).

 In welcoming him officially to the Council, Chairman Gallegos added the important work of those serving on the independent, nonpartisan Council:

 “Our charge is not to serve the interests of those who appointed us,” said Chairman Gallegos.
 “Our charge is always to serve the interests of the over 61.4 million people with disabilities who depend upon us to address the critical needs affecting their lives; for disability knows no political, racial, ethnic, religious, or socio-economic lens.”